Sample Letter to Landlord: Demand for Repair and Notice of Deducting Cost of Repair from Rent

 [City, State ZIP]

-On [Month XX, 20XX] the child living in [Child’s Address or Unit Number] threw a baseball through my kitchen window, breaking it.
+On [Month XX, 20XX] the child living in [Child’s Redirect URL or Unit Number] threw a baseball through my kitchen window, breaking it.
 I first notified you of the damage on the evening of [Month XX].

 At that time, you indicated that the child’s parents were responsible for the repair costs, not you, and you suggested that I attempt to recoup the cost of repair from the child’s parents.
 Please recall that I disagreed with your assessment of liability.